Outdoor Stewards of Oregon

 Overview:

 The State Forest Division in Tillamook District consists of management of 250,000 acres of State Forest land to secure the greatest permanent value of such lands to the State by maintaining healthy, productive, and sustainable forest ecosystems.
+Management of the forest includes operating recreation facilities for camping, day use, hiking and motorized activities.

 The primary purpose of this position/job is to assist in recreation facility operations of Tillamook State Forest.
 The primary functions are performing the various technical tasks associated with public contact, facility maintenance and operations.